KairavDeepeshwar/DocOC-AI-Powered-Smart-Codebase-Documentation-and-Explanation-System/README.md

-# Smart Documentation & Code Explanation
+# DocOC - Smart Documentation & Code Explanation

 An AI-powered system that automatically generates clear, detailed documentation and code explanations from existing codebases, making technical details more accessible to developers of all skill levels.